AdobeDocs/experience-manager-65.nl-NL/help/assets/image-sets.md

 1. Voeg desgewenst voorinstellingen voor de [afbeeldingsset Viewer](/help/assets/managing-viewer-presets.md)toe.

    Beheerders kunnen voorinstellingen voor de afbeeldingsset Viewer maken of wijzigen.
-To see your image set with a viewer preset, select the image set, and in the left-rail drop-down menu, select **[!UICONTROL Viewers]**.
+To see your image set with a viewer preset, select the image set, and in the left-rail drop-down menu, select **[!UICONTROL Viewers.]**

    Zie **[!UICONTROL Tools > Assets > Viewer Presets]** viewervoorinstellingen maken of bewerken.